FAQs

 What is the purpose of the Signatory / Affiliate member Application?

 Along with the Standard Declaration, an institution wishing to become a signatory or affiliate member must complete the corresponding Application.
 This document outlines who is responsible for contact, reporting, invoicing, and other necessary functions to implement and maintain the Poseidon Principles for Marine Insurance within the insurance provider.
-The Application is available from the Secretariat.
+The Applications are available from the Secretariat.

 What is the purpose of the Membership Agreement?

-Along with the Standard Declaration and Application, an institution wishing to become a signatory or affiliate member must complete the Membership Agreement.
+Another document an organisation must submit in order to become a signatory is the Membership Agreement.
 This document outlines legal obligations for signatories.
 The Membership Agreement is available on the website.

 What is the purpose of the Self-Assessment?